How to Read a Wine Label for Beginners [Traps to Avoid]

 Reading New World Wines Labels

-On the other hand, new world wines (e.g. from America, South Africa, Australia and New Zealand) almost always use the variety as the primary information element, followed by country and region of origin as well as the other compulsory information explained above.
+On the other hand, New World wines (e.g. from America, South Africa, Australia and New Zealand) almost always use the variety as the primary information, followed by country and region of origin, as well as the other compulsory information explained above.

 Often this consumer friendly approach is enhanced by an extremely informative back label, suggesting wine and food pairings as well.